 But did you know you can also add more money to your account within a year?
 Imagine if you put your money into MP2 every year, then you’d indeed have a higher return on investment after the 5-year maturity period, on top of the dividends you receive annually.

-If you have been planning to buy this home appliance or gadget for yourself or the entire family, this could be the perfect time to buy since most shops are already offering promos and huge discounts for their year-end sale.
+If you plan to buy this home appliance or gadget for yourself or the entire family, this could be the perfect time to buy since most shops already offer promos and huge discounts for their year-end sale.

-The 12.12 shopping festival is coming up and if you’re keen on buying a new home appliance or a gadget, always be on the lookout for the promotional codes to get up to 50% off.
+If you’re keen on buying a new home appliance or a gadget, always be on the lookout for promotional codes to get up to 50% off.
 If you don’t want to spend on these things, you can book an out-of-town trip during the Christmas holiday or a staycation for some quality time with your family.

-If you don’t have insurance yet, this is the sign you have been waiting for – spend your 13th month’s pay on life insurance.
+If you don’t have insurance yet, this is the sign you have been waiting for the coming years—spend your 13th month’s pay on life insurance.

 You can ask around your friends who are financial advisors at Sunlife, AXA, PruLife UK, and BPI AIA, to name a few, and inquire about a quotation of basic or traditional life insurance to start the ball rolling.